sipgate/sipgate.io/README.md

 ### HTTP vs. HTTPS

 We strongly encourage you to use a HTTPS server.
 Although we support plain HTTP connections we do not recommend pushing sensitive call details over unencrypted connections.
-The API accepts [self-signed certificates](http://stackoverflow.com/a/10176685) to support secured connections.
+By default, the API does not accept [self-signed certificates](http://stackoverflow.com/a/10176685), but you can enable them in the dashboard.

 ### Authentication